michelleklum/cs124-lab1/design/design.md

 Users should tap a card for an individual list in order to get to the Single List Page, which will display all the tasks for that list.

 Users should swipe from right to left on the cards for individual lists in order to reveal the pencil icon and the trash can icon for editing the list and deleting the list, respectively.
-We believed this swiping motion would be intuitive because it was something users are already accustomed to from their interactions with other mobile apps, and that hypothesis was confirmed by our user testing.
+We believed this swiping motion would be intuitive because it was something users are already accustomed to from their interactions with other mobile apps.
+But that hypothesis was somewhat refuted by our user testing for Lab 2.
+Most of our Lab 2 user testing participants weren't able to discover the edit and delete icons on the Home Page task cards.
+However, there are other more straightforward ways of editing and deleting a list that those users had no trouble finding.
+Since it doesn't interfere with how the average user interacts with our app, we decided that we could keep this swiping action for revealing the edit list and delete list icons as a shortcut for power users.
+The Zen of Palm reading talks about how it's okay to have shortcuts just for power users, as long as they don't get in the way of users who aren't experts.

 In Lab 2, we also decided to add a deeper shadow to a task card when it has its edit and delete icons revealed.
 That deeper shadow distinguishes that particular task card from all the others.
 This conforms with a lesson from Chapter 5 of The Design of Everyday Things: “Make the item being acted upon more prominent.
 That is, change the appearance of the actual object being acted upon to be more visible: enlarge it, or perhaps change its color” (205).